Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Necromancer.md

 **Miss vs.** **an ally:** You take half the damage the ally would have taken on a hit.

-5th level spell: 8d12 damage to an enemy, 2d6 damage to an ally.
+5th level spell: `dice: 8d12` damage to an enemy, `dice: 2d6` damage to an ally.

 7th level spell: `dice: 2d8*10` damage to an enemy, `dice: 3d8`damage to an ally.